shreyansh1211/Auto_Typing_InJS/README.md

-    -Here TEXT 1 and TEXT 2 type youre text.<br>
+Here TEXT 1 and TEXT 2 type youre text.<br>
-    -And give the ID in html file where change the text
+And give the ID in html file where change the text